ynput/ayon-documentation/website/docs/ayon_launcher_admin.md

 Check FAQ, see [Automate launcher installation on Windows Machines](#automate-launcher-installation-on-windows-machines)
 :::

-:::info Install for all users
+:::info [Win] Install for all users

-When installing for "All Users".
-It should be in a location where it needs admin permissions.
-However, the app will run under the CURRENT_USER registry to avoid requirement for admin privileges and to avoid issues connected to multi-user machine.
+On <span style={{color:'#1c2026',backgroundColor:'#00a2ed', borderRadius: '4px', padding: '2px 4px'}}>Windows</span> , When installing for "All Users".
+It is installed to Program files by default, which requires admin permissions.
 :::

 ## Upload Launcher binaries to AYON server